raigu/x-road-soap-envelope/README.md

 The order of input parameters in `SoapEnvelope` constructor is not important.

 There are more parameter types.
-See [Future test](tests/Feature/CreationOfXRoadRequestMessageTest.php), it demonstrates all options.
+See [future test](tests/Feature/XRoadRequestMessageCreationTest.php), it demonstrates all options.

 # Development